dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/index-SNV_germline.rst

 CGAP Pipeline - SNV Germline
 ============================

-This is the documentation the CGAP Pipeline for Germline Single Nucleotide Variants (https://github.com/dbmi-bgm/cgap-pipeline-SNV-germline)
+This is the documentation for the CGAP Pipeline for Germline Single Nucleotide Variants (https://github.com/dbmi-bgm/cgap-pipeline-SNV-germline)

 .. toctree::
    :maxdepth: 2